phoenixframework/tailwind/README.md

 The executable is kept at `_build/tailwind-TARGET`.
 Where `TARGET` is your system target architecture.

-### Alternative if you cannot or don't want to use tailwindcss cli binary
+### Using Tailwind CLI from npm

-You can use node version.
-After `mix phx.new`:
+You can use Tailwind from NPM.
+Assuming you have an `assets/` directory:

-1.  run in the project rood directory:
+1. Run in the project root directory:

     ```bash
     $ npm i --prefix assets -D tailwindcss @tailwindcss/cli daisyui
     ```

-2.  edit `config/config.exs` file:
+2. Edit `config/config.exs` file:

     ```diff
     config :tailwind,